dragthor/dragthor.github.com/_posts/2016-03-01-web-page-performance-death-by-a-thousand-tiny-cuts.markdown

 meta: javascript
 published: false
 ---
 Wep page performance is literally a death by a thousand tiny little cuts.
 Sure there are some big obvious low hanging fruit "code smells" that you should keep an eye out for.
-And yes, its hard to justify spending eight hours to shave 50 milliseconds.
+And yes, it's hard to justify spending eight hours to shave 50 milliseconds.

 A last minute code review would let the following go out.
 Its not really hurting anything.